MicrosoftDocs/query-docs/query-languages/dax/all-function-dax.md

 |ALLEXCEPT(Table, Column1 [,Column2]...)|Removes all context filters in the table except filters that are applied to the specified columns.<br /><br />This is a convenient shortcut for situations in which you want to remove the filters on many, but not all, columns in a table.|

 ## Example
-Calculate Ratio of Category Sales to Total Sales
+Calculate ratio of Category Sales to Total Sales

 Assume that you want to find the amount of sales for the current cell, in your PivotTable, divided by the total sales for all resellers.
 To ensure that the denominator is the same regardless of how the PivotTable user might be filtering or grouping the data, you define a formula that uses ALL to create the correct grand total.